 Painting can be a hazardous if you don’t take the proper precautions.
 Especially mothers who are nursing should closely monitor their physical contact with paint, and avoid inhaling fumes.
 Is it OK to paint while breastfeeding?
 Learn more on our blog.

-Indoor air quality is a serious concern.
+Indoor air quality is a serious concernLink opens in a new tab.
 Learn more from our fellow Neighborly brand, AireServ.